The IMM Global Executive MBA Program

 Are scholarships/loans available?

-Applicants who are offered admission to the IMM program are automatically considered for merit-based scholarships.
-There are no additional forms to complete.
 Scholarship decisions are made based on a complete review of application materials as well as the interview.
 As the amounts of the scholarships are provided on a rolling basis, it is to your advantage to apply as soon as possible.
-Questions regarding scholarships should be directed to Aldas Kriauciunas, Executive Director of Purdue EMBA Programs, at email@example.com or 765-496-1860.
+Questions regarding scholarships should be directed to Aldas Kriauciunas, Executive Director of Purdue EMBA Programs, at firstname.lastname@example.org or 765-496-1860.

 Is an interview required?